My goal is to help you discover the true meaning of a healthy lifestyle.

 I woke up feeling completely disgusting and thought, “There has GOT to be a better way."

-I felt ashamed, gross, defeated — like a total failure.
+I felt ashamed, gross, defeated... like a total failure.

 More than that, I wanted to trust myself around food.

-It never worked, at least not for very long.
+But it never worked, at least not for very long.

 Each failure made me feel like a loser, like I didn’t have what it takes, and never would.

 That is until a business mentor introduced me to this idea of moderation.
-It sounded impossible — how could I get in shape and eat sweets and carbs?
+It sounded impossible...I should eat treats intentionally?
+Include carbs in my diet?

 But I had nothing left to lose, so I gave it a shot.

-I stopped labeling food as good or bad and let myself have daily treats on purpose — mindfully, without guilt.
+I stopped labeling food as good or bad and let myself have daily treats on purpose... mindfully, without guilt.

 I stopped restricting so hard, which calmed my cravings.